unvercan/loss-function-comparison-pytorch/README.md

-# pytorch-loss-functions-comparison
+# loss-function-comparison-pytorch
-- Comparison of common loss functions in PyTorch using MNIST dataset
+- Comparison of common loss functions on MNIST dataset using in PyTorch.

 ## Loss functions:
 - L1